isacvale/celo/README.md

 ```
 <script nomodule src="/celo.min.js"></script>
 ```
-### Simple ES5 Script (1.9 kB)
+### Simple ES5 Script (2.0 kB)
 ```
 <script src="/celo.min.js"></script>
 ```

+## Useful information

+### Backward compatibility
+Prior to version 1.1.0, Celo was _not_ an ES6 Module.
+If you are updating from it, be sure to double check the setup.

-### <a name="configuration">Configuration
+### <a name="configuration"></a>Configuration
-To configure Celo you must create a global variable called _celoConfig_.
-Its "componentsPath" property determines the path you want to keep your components' HTML.
-The "containerId" property determines the id of the div that will receive the web components' templates.
-It is usually declared on a \<script> tag of its own just before importing Celo.
-In the example below, please note the use of "var" instead of "let" or "const".
+You don't need to configure anything - the defaults are most likely fine.

+But if you want to, you can set the path of the folder your components are in, and the id of the \<div> that will contain the templates.
+You do that by creating a global variable named "_celoConfig_" that can contain either or both of these properties: "componentsPath" and "containerId".
+The example below shows a simple way to configure Celo, but be sure to do it in a separate \<script> tag and use "var" instead or let or const.
 ```
 <script>var celoConfig = { containerId: "_customId" }</script>
 ```

-## The fineprint you ought to know

-### Backward compatibility
+### Subcomponents
-Starting at version 1.1.0, Celo is an ES6 module.
-Because those are asynchronous, Celo has to retroactively address all components already parsed by the time it is loaded.
-On the plus side, it doesn't need to be imported in the \<head> anymore.
-If your app used Celo prior to 1.1.0 and you want to update, please double check how it is being called.

-### A word about subcomponents
-Usually, each web component has its own HTML file.
-If you want to have multiple components in a single HTML, it should be a single main component and its _subcomponents_.
-Think of a subcomponent as:
+Each web component should be its own HTML file.
+If you want multiple components in a single HTML, make sure it's one main component and its _subcomponents_.
+Basically a subcomponent is:

-+ being dynamically added by the main component;
++ dynamically added by the main component;
 + not suitable to be added as a standalone component; and
 + not intended to be reused by other main components.

-Subcomponents are separated from their masters just for clarity.
 If you add the subcomponent tag directly to your HTML, Celo will try to load it from a file matching its tagName, resulting in a non-fatal error.

-### A word about \<script> tags
+### About \<script> tags
-Any \<script> tag you include in the root of yout HTML file will be executed right away.
-That's typically not the case if your \<script> tags are inside \<template> tags.
-That's because web components typically use the _cloneNode()_ function which flags the scripts as being already executed.
+Any top level \<script> tags in your component's HTML file will be executed right away. _But \<script> tags inside \<template> tags are (typically) not._ That's because web components (typically) use the _cloneNode()_ function, which flags the scripts as "already executed".
 Please note that:

-+ You probably don't need to include \<script> tags inside the [shadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot);
++ You don't need to include \<script> tags inside the [shadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot).;
 + Even if you do include it in the shadowRoot, _the script won't be scoped_;
-+ But if you do need (want) to do it,  its is an issue to be dealt with in the web component itself, it's not up to Celo.
++ And if you _want_ to do it for some reason, that's an issue for to fix in the web component itself.
+Celo's _recreateScripts()_ function could give you a tip on how to make the script self-executable, though.

-If you _must_ for some reason have the \<script> execute from within the shadowRoot, you can check out Celo's _recreateScripts()_ function for a reference on how to do it.
-But, again, you would be much better off handling your scripts in the component's _class_ definition.

 ### What Celo doesn't do for you
 + It doesn't make your app descriptive, reactive, responsive or progressive.
 It just allows you to load web components and lets you do your other chores whichever way you see fit.